-Overview of research groups at Radboudumc.
+Overview of research groups within Radboudumc.
 You can filter the list with regard to keywords, research institutes, research themes and research departments.

 Benno Roozendaal's research investigates the brain processes underlying the effects of emotional arousal on memory processes.
 The goal is to increase understanding of traumatic memories in humans and develop new strategies for the prevention or treatment of memory- and anxiety disorders.